About treatments for bone health

 Raloxifene (Evista®)

-Raloxifene is used to treat osteoporosis in women who have been through the menopause.
+Raloxifene is used to treat osteoporosis in women who have been through menopause.
 It is only used for women who cannot take bisphosphonates.
 You take raloxifene daily as a tablet.

 Hormone replacement therapy (HRT)